ubc-lib-geo/Data-Normalization-Classification/Content/Canadian_Police_Violence_Data.md

 # 1) Police killings by year in Canada

 ## 2020 was a record-breaking year, with *at least* 49 police involved killings.
-There were *at least* 579 killings between January 2000 - November 2020.
-There was a statistically significant (p<0.001) increasing trend of 1.05 killings/year over this period.
+There were *at least* 581 killings between January 2000 - December 2020.
+There was a statistically significant (p<0.001) increasing trend of 1.07 killings/year over this period.
+Is this trend real?
+Or an artifact of increased awareness and acess to information?

 <div style="overflow: hidden;
   padding-top: 56.25%;